bluesky/ophyd/docs/user_v1/reference/core.rst

-This registry is used to connect to the underlying events from the control system and propagate them up to bluesky, either via `~status.StatusBase` objects or via direct subscription from the :class:`~bluesky.run_engine.RunEngine`.
+This registry is used to connect to the underlying events from the control system and propagate them up to bluesky, either via :class:`~status.StatusBase` objects or via direct subscription from the :class:`~bluesky.run_engine.RunEngine`.